• Our carbon footprint

 The transition to a sustainable economy is a long-term undertaking.
 In its current stage, we are confronted with the limited availability of climate related data.
 Use of estimates and models is inevitable until improved data becomes available.
 Our expectations for increasing data quality are based on reporting obligations as currently developed.
 New regulations on reporting will likely become effective in the coming years.
 Harmonized standards and calculation methods are expected to be developed and will also improve data quality.

-The sustainability targets on this website includes metrics that are subject to measurement uncertainties resulting from limitations inherent in the underlying data and methods used for determining such metrics.
+This Website includes metrics that are subject to measurement uncertainties resulting from limitations inherent in the underlying data and methods used for determining such metrics.
 The selection of different, but acceptable measurement techniques can result in materially different measurements.
 The precision of different measurement techniques may also vary.
-The information set forth herein is expressed as of end of October 2023, and we reserve the right to update its measurement techniques and methodologies in the future.
+The information set forth herein is expressed as of March 2026, and we reserve the right to update its measurement techniques and methodologies in the future.

 If emissions have not been publicly disclosed, these emissions may be estimated according to the Partnership for Carbon Accounting Financials (PCAF) standards.
 For borrowers whose emissions have not been publicly disclosed, we estimate their emissions according to the PCAF emission factor database.
 Since there is no unified source of carbon emission factors (including sustainability-related database companies, consulting companies, international organizations, and local government agencies), the results of estimations may be inconsistent and uncertain.